thisdotEric/afterTaxes/README.md

   yarn install
 ```
 6. Install a relational database, (I used [PostgreSQL](https://www.postgresql.org/download/) in this project).
 Take note of your database credentials.
+    * If you prefer to use other relational database, please refer to the [KnexJs installation guide](https://knexjs.org/#Installation) and proceed to step 8.
 7. Create a new *PostgreSQL* database using [createdb](https://www.postgresql.org/docs/9.1/app-createdb.html) command.
 8. Using the *.env.example* file, create a *.env* file in the root folder.
 After which, fill up all the missing environment variables without quotes.
 ```